For His anger is but for a moment and His favor is for a lifetime. Weeping may tarry for the night, but joy comes with the morning.

 Whether you’re in a dark hard time right now, or that time is around the future, know this, it is temporary.
 It’s temporary, whether you’re walking through it right now or you walk through it in the days to come, it will be temporary.
 I say that because of what the Bible teaches.
 Jesus has conquered sin and death and the grave.
 He has risen in victory over them all and He will have the last word.
 Know that joy is coming in the morning.
 Mourning will turn into dancing.
 Joy comes with the morning.
 Sorrow will turn into dancing based on the promises of Almighty God.

 So we pray.
 God, please, please give perseverance to those who have been weeping for many nights and please give grace, strength, patience, hope for those whose sorrow seems to be unceasing right now.
 I pray for that in my own life and others’ lives who maybe are not going through difficulty right now, but we don’t know what lies around the corner.
 God, help us to always see that the struggles and sorrows of this world are ultimately temporary.
 We praise You for that reality.
 We praise You for the promise that one day sin and sorrow will be no more.
 That one day death will be no more.
 That one day disease will be no more.
-That one day hurt will be no more.
+And that one day hurt will be no more.
 That one day You will wipe away every tear from our eyes.
 You will ultimately turn our mourning into everlasting dancing and gladness.

 Oh, God, bring it about.
 Come Lord Jesus.
 Come quickly and while You tarry, help us to trust in You.
 We pray in Jesus’ Name.
 Amen.